For six months, I couldn't sleep. With insomnia, nothing is real. Everything is far away. Everything is a copy of a copy of a copy.

 - A healthy body really does help produce a healthier mind -- the body is more likely to produce the proper sleep-enhancing chemicals after a workout.
 Plan for 1/2 hr cooldown after exercise and at least another half hour to relax before you expect to sleep.

-- If you have triggers associated with time of day, or bedtime rituals, or being asleep, etc. then it's time to work on those triggers to get them deprogrammed.
-EFT (the free & at-home method), EMDR (the licensed-therapist method), etc. can be helpful for deprogramming triggers related to going to bed or nighttimes.
+- If you have triggers associated with time of day, or bedtime rituals, or being asleep, etc. then it's time to work on trigger deprogramming.
+EFT (the free & at-home method), EMDR (the licensed-therapist method), or ART (accelerated resolution therapy), etc. can be helpful for trigger deprogramming related to going to bed or nighttimes.